Francisco O. Mora: Ambassadorship nomination

 On July 29, 2021, President Joe Biden nominated Mora to be the next United States Ambassador to the Organization of American States.
 On August 2, 2021, his nomination was sent to the Senate.
-Hearings were held on his nomination before the Senate Foreign Relations Committee on May 18, 2022.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on May 18, 2022.
 The committee favorably reported his nomination to the Senate floor on June 23, 2022.
 The Senate confirmed him by a 51–45 vote on December 14, 2022.
 He was sworn in on December 30, 2022, and he presented his credentials to the Organization of American States on January 18, 2023.

 Awards and recognition

 Mora is a recipient of the Office of the Secretary of Defense Medal for Exceptional Public Service, Department of Defense.